jeffshurtliff/khoros/README.md

 Issues can be reported within the [GitHub repository](https://github.com/jeffshurtliff/khoros/issues).

 ## Disclaimer
-This package is considered unofficial and is in no way endorsed or supported by [Khoros](https://www.khoros.com).
+This package is considered unofficial and is in no way endorsed or supported by [Khoros, LLC](https://www.khoros.com).